jamstack-lagos/meetup/README.md

 Handle CFPs and location submissions for the JAMstack Lagos meetup group.

 ## Interested in Speaking?
+We are happy to have you interested in speaking.
 Kindly create a new issue on this repository with a title of **Talk Proposal - 'Title of Talk'** and the following details:

 - Title of talk